-When in doubt, always go with business attire when attending a job interview.
-For men, that would be a blazer, long-sleeve buttoned shirt, long trousers and dress shoes.
+When in doubt, always go with business attire when attending a job interview, regardless in-person or via video.
+For men, that would be a blazer,long-sleeve buttoned shirt, long trousers and dress shoes.
 For ladies, choose an appropriate shift dress; or a high-cut top with long pants or a skirt that covers your knees, and dress shoes or heels.
 The same dress code should apply even if you're interviewing with a start-up.